-Ancient Greek philosopher Aristotle believed we should define ourselves less by our work, and more by our leisure activities.
+Ancient Greek philosopher Aristotle believed we could fulfill our potential less through our work, and more through our leisure activities.

 In both his Nicomachean Ethics and his Politics, the ancient Greek philosopher Aristotle writes extensively on the importance of leisure.
 Specifically, he argues that when it comes to living well, the quality of our leisure matters more than our work.
 People are apt to waste their leisure time, however, because they haven’t been educated in how to spend it constructively.